Efficient Design: How to Decorate Small Office Space

 The Office as a Hub for Connection

-While your private office is for focused work and team strategy, our common areas are designed for high-quality member-to-member interactions.
-We host weekly community-based engagements and quarterly mixers that allow you to connect with other leaders and innovators.
+While your private office is for focused work, our common areas are designed for member interactions.
+We host weekly engagements and quarterly mixers to connect you with other leaders.
+Your decor should reflect that you are part of a destination for innovators.
+Nearly two-thirds of our member companies choose Workbox as their corporate headquarters because of this balance.

 Purposeful Programming